SophieH93/letsgetquizzicle/README.md

 ![](assets/images/mockup.JPG)

-This project is an interactive frontend Trivia Game suitable for people of all ages from the Opan Trivia API.
+This project is a Trivia Game suitable for people of all ages from the Opan Trivia API.
 The game is a fun way for players to test their knowledge and learn something new.

 # UX
 The goal of this project is to provide users with a fun, easy to use trivia game based on their favourite categories.
 As the game is suitable for people of all ages, the webiste needs to be visually appealing to encourage user interaction and suitability for all different age groups.

 ### **User Goals:**
-* For the game to be responsive on mobile, tablet & desktop.
+* For the game to be **responsive** on mobile, tablet & desktop.
 * Visual interaction to draw the player in.
-* Different choice of categories and difficulty levels to suit a wider ranger of players.
+* **Different** choice of **categories** and difficulty **levels** to suit a wider ranger of players.
 * Countdown timer to make the game more exciting as not only will the player have the challenge of answering the correct question but also be restricted in time.
 * Point system to reward the player with the correct answer to the question.